 Research and Biography:

-Maliheh has thus far studied the foundations of a wide array of relevant fields of law, such as corporate law, Islamic finance, international trade and intellectual property and now hopes to use her acquired knowledge to contribute to scholarship in the law and development area.
-She holds a PhD in Private Law, focusing on corporate law, from the University of Tehran, where she was a lecturer on Business Law, and holds an LLM from New York University School of Law as an Arthur T. Vanderbilt Scholar (Amirsaleh Scholar).
+Maliheh has thus far studied the foundations of a wide array of relevant fields of law, such as corporate law, Islamic finance, international trade, and intellectual property.
+She now hopes to use her acquired knowledge to contribute to scholarship in the law and development area.
+Maliheh holds a PhD in Private Law, focusing on corporate law, from the University of Tehran, where she was a lecturer on Business Law, and holds an LLM from New York University School of Law as an Arthur T. Vanderbilt Scholar (Amirsaleh Scholar).